kent-map/chirpy/_posts/2021-10-01-nesbit-scotney.md

 During a day trip to [Scotney Castle](Q7435720) in Kent, Nesbit’s friend [Oswald Barron](Q7108096), for whom Oswald Bastable was named, suggested that ‘Old Cyrals’, a knot of houses to the southwest of the village of [Brenchley](Q2197855), might be a corruption of the Breton name Kyriels.
 This inspired Nesbit’s novel for adults _The Secret of Kyriels_ (1889).
 Barron is also believed to have suggested the plot for _The Railway Children_.

+[Scotney Castle](https://www.nationaltrust.org.uk/scotney-castle), a National Trust property, is an English country house with beautiful formal gardens located to the south-east of Lamberhurst in the valley of the River Bewl in Kent.

 {% include embed/image.html src="wc:The_Ruins_of_Old_Scotney_Castle.JPG" aspect="1.504" caption="The ruins of old Scotney Castle" %}

 {% include embed/map.html center="Q2197855" zoom="15" markers="Q2197855" allmaps="c7eccb646f966ca4~Moll Kent 1724" %}

-[Scotney Castle](https://www.nationaltrust.org.uk/scotney-castle), a National Trust property, is an English country house with beautiful formal gardens located to the south-east of Lamberhurst in the valley of the River Bewl in Kent.

-{% include embed/image.html src="wc:Scotney_Castle_with_white_wisteria.JPG" aspect="1.333" caption="Scotney Castle with white wisteria" %}

-{% include embed/map.html center="Q7435720" zoom="15" markers="Q7435720" allmaps="c7eccb646f966ca4~Moll Kent 1724" %}

 The de Criol, Kyriel or Kyriell family, which originated from [Criel-sur-Mer](Q670675), Seine-Maritime, in Normandy, built up a position in Kent from the middle of the 14th century.
 One prominent member of this family, Sir Bertram de Criol, was a senior and trusted Steward and diplomat to King Henry III.
 He served as Constable and Keeper of [Dover Castle](Q950970), Keeper of the Coast and of the [Cinque Ports](Q748895), Keeper of the receipts, expenses and wardships of the archbishopric of Canterbury, Constable of the Tower of London, and Sheriff of Kent.